joneit/1stdibsEiten/README.md

 #### item.json ####

 This file is a very simplified version of the \[1d\] item model.
-An item is simply a thing that is available for sale on 1stdibs.com.
+An item is simply a thing that is available for sale on \[1d\]'s website.

-1stdibs.com private internal APIs return models wrapped in a common wrapper with the model residing in the `result` property.
+\[1d\] private internal APIs return models wrapped in a common wrapper with the model residing in the `result` property.

 #### validations ####